alias8818/CouncilRouter/docs/PROJECT_STRUCTURE.md

 All core components have been implemented:

-1. ✅ Provider adapters for OpenAI, Anthropic, and Google
+1. ✅ OpenRouter adapter for unified access to 300+ models (including free-tier)
-2. ✅ Configuration manager with validation and presets
+2. ✅ Configuration manager with database-driven presets
 3. ✅ Session manager with context handling and summarization
 4. ✅ Orchestration engine with timeout handling
 5. ✅ Deliberation logic with configurable rounds